 - Common Equity: Common equity is the most straightforward form, representing the ownership stake held by individuals or entities contributing capital to the project.
 Common equity investors participate in property appreciation and income distributions, with their returns dependent on the project’s success.

 - Preferred Equity: Preferred equity holders get preferential treatment regarding distributions and potential returns.
-These investors receive priority over common equity holders in receiving profits or recovering capital in the event of a property sale.
+These investors receive priority over common equity holders in receiving profits or recovering capital upon a property sale.
 They often agree to a guaranteed floor-level return.
 Preferred equity often balances the higher risk of common equity and the lower risk and return profile of debt.

 These types of equity investments can be structured as follows:

-- Joint Venture Equity: In joint ventures, equity partners pool their resources to share the financial burden and potential rewards, fostering a collaborative approach to property development.
-These ventures are usually managed by a certain individual or entity, who earns a preferential fee or outcome based on their extra work.
+- Joint venture equity: In joint ventures, equity partners pool their resources to share the financial burden and potential rewards, fostering a collaborative approach to property development.
+These ventures are usually managed by a specific individual or entity, who earns a preferential fee or outcome for their extra work.

-- Fractional Real Estate Investing: With fractional real estate investing platforms like Arrived, investors can pool their investments in single family residential and vacation homes.
-Platforms like Arrived can provide a lower barrier to entry and are often open to accredited and nonaccredited investors.
+- Fractional real estate investing: With platforms like Arrived, investors can pool their investments in single family residential and vacation homes.
+Platforms like Arrived can provide a lower barrier to entry and are often open to accredited and non-accredited investors.

 Debt